mona-actions/gh-migrate-lfs/README.md

 - Requires `git-lfs` to be installed
 - Target repositories must exist in the destination organization before syncing
-- Large LFS files may take significant time to download and upload
+- Large LFS repositories will take significant time to download and upload
 - Network bandwidth and storage space should be considered when migrating large LFS repositories
 - The tool will retry failed operations but may still encounter persistent access or network issues
 - Deep directory structures may require adjusting the search depth parameter